panoply/vscode-liquid/readme.md

 }
 ```

-In addition the above defaults, you can also choose to have Prettify beautify other supported languages.
-Please note, that when extending to the below languages that Prettify is still in its early stages so results may not be perfect.
+In addition to the above defaults, you can also choose to have Prettify beautify other supported languages.
+Please note, that when extending to the below languages that Prettify is still in its early stages so results may not be perfect, so think wisely.
 Liquid syntax contained in any of these languages is supported!

 ```jsonc
 {